ibm-cloud-docs/containers/strategy.md

 - **Size**: Larger nodes can be more cost efficient than smaller nodes, particularly for workloads that are designed to gain efficiency when they process on a high-performance machine.
 However, if a large worker node goes down, you need to be sure that your cluster has enough capacity to safely reschedule all the workload pods onto other worker nodes in the cluster.
 Smaller worker nodes can help you scale safely.
 [Learn more about capacity](#env_resources_worker_capacity).

+- **GPUs**: You can use a GPU machine to speed up the processing time required for compute intensive workloads such as AI, machine learning, inferencing, and more.

 - **Storage**: Every VM comes with an attached disk for storage of information that the VM needs to run, such as OS file system, container runtime, and the `kubelet`.
 Local storage on the worker node is for short-term processing only, and the storage disks are wiped when you delete, reload, replace, or update the worker node.
 Additionally, classic and VPC infrastructure differ in the disk setup.

     * **Classic VMs**: Classic VMs have two attached disks.
 The primary storage disk has 25 GB for the OS file system, and the auxiliary storage disk has 100 GB for data such as the container runtime and the `kubelet`.
 For reliability, the primary and auxiliary storage volumes are local disks instead of storage area networking (SAN).
 Reliability benefits include higher throughput when serializing bytes to the local disk and reduced file system degradation due to network failures.
 The auxiliary disk is encrypted by default.
     * **VPC compute VMs**: VPC VMs have one primary disk that is a block storage volume that is attached via the network.
 The storage layer is not separated from the other networking layers, and both network and storage traffic are routed on the same network.
 The primary storage disk is used for storing data such as the OS file system, container runtime, and `kubelet`, and is [encrypted by default](/docs/vpc?topic=vpc-block-storage-about#vpc-storage-encryption).
 For VPC clusters, you can also provision a secondary disk on your worker nodes.
 This optional disk is provisioned in your account and you can can see them in VPC console.
 The charges for these disks are separate to the cost of each worker and show as a different line item on your bill.
 These secondary volumes also count toward the quota usage for the your account.
 To prevent default pod evictions, 10% of the Kubernetes data disk (auxiliary disk in classic, primary boot disk in VPC) is reserved for system components.

     In a stateful app, data plays an important role to keep your app up and running.
 Make sure that your data is highly available so that you can recover from a potential failure.
 In {{site.data.keyword.containerlong_notm}}, you can choose from several options to persist your data.
 For example, you can provision NFS storage by using Kubernetes native persistent volumes, or store your data by using an {{site.data.keyword.cloud_notm}} database service.
 For more information, see [Planning highly available data](/docs/containers?topic=containers-storage-plan).

     Choose a flavor, or machine type, with the correct storage configuration to support your workload.
 Some flavors have a mix of the following disks and storage configurations.
 For example, some flavors might have a SATA primary disk with a raw SSD secondary disk.

-  Disk types:

-  - **SATA**: A magnetic spinning disk storage device that is often used for the primary disk of the worker node that stores the OS file system.
-  - **SSD**: A solid-state drive storage device for high-performance data.
-  - **SAN**: For select virtual machines, the storage device is mounted by using software area network (SAN).
-  - **Raw**: The storage device is unformatted and the full capacity is available for use.
-  - **RAID**: A storage device with data distributed for redundancy and performance that varies depending on the RAID level.
-As such, the disk capacity that is available for use varies.

 For a list of available flavors, see [VPC Gen 2 flavors](/docs/containers?topic=containers-vpc-flavors) or [Classic flavors](/docs/containers?topic=containers-classic-flavors).